Executive Director and

 Maya rediscovered her affinity for riding horses when she began volunteering at LiftMeUp! in 2012.
 Over the years, she became more interested in human-equine interactions.
 Both her love of horses and passion for helping people drew her to pursue the PATH Intl.
 Registered Instructor certification.

 Maya loves using creativity in providing therapeutic horsemanship instruction to people who will benefit in multiple ways from being with horses.
 Having a M.A. in Special Education, Maya believes in the importance of creating a safe yet challenging environment to help riders overcome their perceived “barriers” in order to reach their goals.
 Her combined experience and knowledge of working with horses and individuals with special needs has proven to be very useful in helping to build deep and meaningful relationships with her riders.

-Maya also works full time for America’s Promise Alliance, the nation’s largest partnership organization devoted to helping to create the conditions for success for all of America's young people.
+Maya also sits on the Board of Directors for the Therapeutic Riding Association of Virginia (TRAV), and works full time for America’s Promise Alliance, the nation’s largest partnership organization devoted to helping to create the conditions for success for all of America's young people.